onflow/flow/docs/content/kitty-items/update.md

 Next, redeploy the contracts to the testnet by running the following command in your terminal, inside the root folder of your project:

 > **Note**: You will notice that the previous script execution finished once all services successfully started.
 You do not need to stop the previous process.
-You can run the next command in the same terminal wihtout impact on the services running in the background.
+You can run the next command in the same terminal without impact on the services running in the background.

 ```sh
 npm run update:testnet